 - 36. The scrum ends: - a.
 When the ball comes out of the scrum in any direction except the tunnel. - b.
 When the ball reaches the feet of the hindmost player and it is picked up by that player or is played by that team's scrum-half. - c.
-When the referee blows the whistle for an infringement. - d.
+When the number eight picks up the ball from the feet of a second-row player. - d.
+When the referee blows the whistle for an infringement. - e.
 When the ball in a scrum is on or over the goal line.